goong-io/goong-map-react/examples/deckgl-overlay/README.md

 # Example: DeckGL Overlay

-This example demonstrates using [deck.gl](https://deck.gl) to render a data overlay on top of react-map-gl.
+This example demonstrates using [deck.gl](https://deck.gl) to render a data overlay on top of `@goongmaps/goong-map-react`.

 ## Usage